mchagneux/computo_paper/paper.md

 This allows us to build new informative count metrics.
 We compare the count performance of our method against other MOT-based alternatives.

-A first visual illustation of the second claim is presented via the following code chunks: on three selected frames, we present a typical scenario where our strategy can avoid overcounting the same object (we depict internal workings of our solution against the end result of the competitors).
+A first visual illustration of the second claim is presented via the following code chunks: on three selected frames, we present a typical scenario where our strategy can avoid overcounting the same object (we depict internal workings of our solution against the end result of the competitors).

 ```{code-cell} ipython3
 :tags: [hide-input]